miestrode/bell/README.md

 The goal of Bell is to provide a higher level, smarter workflow for developers in MCfunction so they can write more code faster and better.
 To be able to reason about your program in a higher level, to see the big picture.

 Bell is actively developed, but still isn't done.
 At the current state you **cannot** compile a program with Bell.

+*You can currently compile up to MIR though!*